glesica/django-blahhg/README.md

 the comments template in entry detail view.
   * `BLAHHG_USE_SOCIAL` (required) - boolean, whether to try to include the social template in entry detail view.
+  * `BLAHHG_AUTO_EXCERPT_SIZE` (required) - integer, the maximum number
+of characters to include in automatically generated excerpts.
+Formatting characters will be counted and only whole-paragraphs are included so the actual number of characters in the excerpt will rarely match this number exactly.
+Paragraphs are added to the excerpt until the number of characters being included (counting formatting characters) is bigger than this number.

 ### Feeds ###
   * `BLAHHG_FEED_SIZE` (required) - the number of entries to provide in